 Successful older horses almost all come via the Queen Anne Stakes at Royal Ascot whilst the key race for three year olds is the St James’s Palace Stakes.
 The other important thing to mention is that favourites have a strong record but that too has changed a little in more recent years.

 Like the Sussex Stakes, the Nassau Stakes is a chance for three year olds to take on their elders but this Group 1 race is open only to fillies and mares.
 It’s run over one mile, one furlong and 197 yards and is another race where class tells and the top of the betting market tends to dominate.
-It is very rare for a horse outside of the top three in the betting to claim the win and favourite backers have tended to profit from recent renewals.
+It is very rare for a horse outside of the top three in the betting to claim the win.

 The Nassau Stakes is one of the most historic races that take place at Glorious Goodwood.
 It was first run all the way back in 1840 when it was named as a gesture of friendship between the 5th Duke of Richmond, who owned Goodwood Racecourse, and the House of Orange-Nassau.
 The race has changed a bit over the years.
 It has had the age eligibility changed, the distance changed and was only promoted to Group 1 level in 1999.

 There are a few trends to consider when trying to pick the winner of the Nassau Stakes in addition to the record of younger horses.
 It is a sterner test than the official yardage suggests so horses dropping back in trip should be favoured.
 For that reason Oaks form tends to hold up well while those who have tasted success in the Ribblesdale Stakes at Royal Ascot often go one to be winners here.

 As with any horse racing festival worth its salt, Glorious Goodwood has a mixture of races throughout the five days.
 Punters know that every race provides opportunity whilst true racing fans look way beyond the Group 1s at Goodwood for their fix of entertainment.